 Managing Content

-You may have the most comprehensive, expert and inspiring content in the world – but if the content hasn't been managed correctly (book editors: think spreads, chapters and indexing), the website (think
+You may have the most comprehensive, expert and inspiring content in the world – but if the content hasn't been managed correctly (book editors: think spreads, chapters and indexing), the website (think a multi-layered, linked network of pages) won't get the readership/traffic it deserves.

 This obsession with speed holds good even for social networking sites.
 Users don't want to spend time navigating to the right place.
 They want to get there, super fast, and get chatting.
 They want you, and your website, to effectively get out of the way – even while you're providing the service.